-How your eCommerce or online retail site performs for visitors is critical to your brand’s overall success.
-A strong user experience is tantamount to a strong online sales game, and eCommerce personalization is part of that game.
+How your eCommerce or online retail site performs for visitors is critical to your brand’s success.
+A strong user experience is tantamount to a strong online sales game; eCommerce personalization is part of that game.
 Find out more about this must-have tactic for any online retailer below.

 What Is eCommerce Personalization?

-eCommerce personalization refers to the process by which you personalize the content and offers on your eCommerce site for each visitor.
+eCommerce personalization refers to how you personalize the content and offers on your eCommerce website for each visitor.

 One example of this personalization that many people are familiar with is Netflix.
 When you open your individual Netflix account, you’re greeted with a high level of personalization.
 The app provides lists of content recommended based on what you’ve already watched and how you interacted with that content.
 If you watched all the seasons of a romcom sitcom, for example, you’re going to get a row of sitcoms along with romcoms and similar content recommended to you.

 Another example most people have experienced is Amazon.
 If you log into your Amazon account, you can quickly see items you’ve recently viewed and purchased, but you also get recommendations for items you might like based on your previous shopping and viewing habits.
 Amazon goes so far as to build some of this into its search to ensure the items that show up when you enter keywords are as relevant as possible to your needs.

 Personalization is powerful.
 It helps customers feel like you’re really in tune with their needs, which can increase the likelihood they’ll make a purchase.
 And with so many sites committed to personalization, it’s not really an option anymore.
 More than 70% of consumers say they feel frustrated when a site is too impersonal, so it’s important to make some effort here.

 Here are some other benefits of eCommerce personalization: